Improved Approximation Algorithms for the Expanding Search Problem: Introduction

 The expanding search problem has received considerably less attention in the literature than the pathwise problem.
-It has been shown to be $\mathsf{NP}$-hard by Averbakh and Pereira~\cite{averbakh2012flowtime}.
-Alpern and Gal~\cite{alpern2013mining} gave a polynomial-time algorithm for the case when the graph is a tree and give heuristics for general graphs.
+It has been shown to be~$\mathsf{NP}$-hard by Averbakh and Pereira~\cite{averbakh2012flowtime}.
+Alpern and Lidbetter~\cite{alpern2013mining} introduced an exact polynomial-time algorithm for the case when the graph is a tree and gave heuristics for general graphs.
 Averbakh et al.~\cite{averbakh2012emergency} considered a generalization of the problem with multiple searchers when the underlying graph is a path; Tan et al.~\cite{tan2019scheduling} considered multiple searchers in a tree network.
-The first constant-factor approximation for general metrics is the 8-approximation due to Hermans et al.~\cite{HermansLM22}, based on an exact algorithm on trees~\cite{alpern2013mining}.
-Angelopouloas et al.~\cite{angelopoulos2019expanding} studied the expanding search ratio of a graph defined as the maximum ratio of time to reach a vertex by a search algorithm and by a shortest path, and they show that this ratio is $\mathsf{NP}$-hard to compute.
+Hermans et al.~\cite{HermansLM22} devised an~$8$-approximation algorithm that is based on the exact algorithm for trees~\cite{alpern2013mining}.
+Angelopoulos et al.~\cite{angelopoulos2019expanding} studied the expanding search ratio of a graph defined as the minimum over all expanding searches of the maximum ratio of the time to reach a vertex by the search algorithm and the time to reach the same vertex by a shortest path.
+They showed that this ratio is~$\mathsf{NP}$-hard to compute and gave a search strategy that achieves a~$(4\ln 4)$-approximation of the optimum.

-The pathwise and expanding search problems appear naturally as strategies of the seeker in a two-player zero sum game between hider and seeker where the hider chooses a vertex that maximizes the expected search time whereas the seeker aims to minimize the search time.
-Gal~\cite{gal1979search} computed the value (i.e., the unique search time in an equilibrium of the game) of the pathwise search game on a tree; Alpern and Lidbetter~\cite{alpern2013mining} computed this value for the expanding search game; see also \cite{alpern2019approximate} for approximations of this value for general graphs.
-For more details on search games, we refer to \cite{alpern2013search,alpern2006theory,gal1980search,isaacs1965differential}.
+The pathwise and expanding search problems also appear naturally as strategies for the seeker in a two-player zero-sum game between a hider and a seeker, where the hider chooses a vertex that maximizes the expected search time.
+In contrast, the seeker aims to minimize the search time.
+Gal~\cite{gal1979search} computed the value (i.e., the unique search time in an equilibrium of the game) of the pathwise search game on a tree.
+Alpern and Lidbetter~\cite{alpern2013mining} computed this value for the expanding search game; see also~\cite{alpern2019approximate} for approximations of this value for general graphs.
+For more details on search games, we refer to~\cite{alpern2013search,alpern2006theory,gal1980search,isaacs1965differential,kirkpatrick2009hyperbolic}.